Data requests

 You could also consider other sources of funding such as your local medical research foundation (e.g. Auckland Medical Research Foundation, Canterbury Medical Research Foundation), and organisations like Cancer Society and Cancer Research Trust NZ.

-Te Rēhita Mate Ūtaetae, the Breast Cancer Foundation National Register, will identify female and male patients with a confirmed diagnosis of invasive breast cancer, DCIS or LCIS as possible cases for inclusion into Te Rēhita, the National Register.
+Te Rēhita Mate Ūtaetae - Breast Cancer Foundation National Register will identify people with a confirmed diagnosis of invasive breast cancer, DCIS, LCIS, Paget's disease, breast Sarcoma, and borderline or malignant Phyllodes tumours as possible cases for inclusion into Te Rēhita Mate Ūtaetae.

 The following eligibility criteria must be met:

-- A new diagnosis of breast cancer, taking into consideration the inception dates of the regional registers.
+- A new diagnosis of breast cancer in Aotearoa New Zealand, taking into consideration the inception dates of the regional registers.

 - Northland - 1 January 2020